Toyota RAV4 Prime Charging Guide, Cost Calculator & More

 Charging at Home

 The simplest option is to use the charging cable that came with your car at the time of purchase.
-The Level 1 charger fits into a standard power outlet in your home.
+The Level 1 charger fits into a standard 120V power outlet in your home, which looks like this:

 standard electrical outlet

-If you drive more frequently, you may want quicker charging times.
+If you drive more frequently, you may need quicker charging times.

 It might not be worth it to some people, but if you are driving your car frequently, it would be convenient to have fast charging at home.